Home > Tours > Africa Tours > Best of Tunisia

 Continuing north along the Gulf of Tunis coast, our overnight stop is in Sousse where our tour leader will accompany us on a walking tour of the UNESCO protected medina.
 Dinner is included tonight.
 Stay: Sousse Palace Hotel & Spa (or similar) (Comfortable) (B/D)

-Departing Sousse after breakfast we return to Tunis, stopping off to see the Zaghouan Aqueduct enroute.
+Departing Sousse after breakfast we return to Tunis, making a couple of stops along the way.
+Our first stop is to the less-visited, yet highly acclaimed archaeological site of Uthina (also known as Oudna), established by Emperor Augustus for retired soldiers of the Roman third legion.
+The site is well-preserved with substantial public buildings still visible, including an impressive amphitheatre and the roman baths with intricate mosaics.
+After spending time at Uthina we will also stop to see the Zaghouan Aqueduct from the road.
 The Zaghouan Aqueduct is an ancient Roman marvel built in the 2nd century AD to supply water to Carthage from the Zaghouan mountain springs.
 Spanning over 130 kilometres, it is one of the longest and best-preserved Roman aqueducts.
 Ingeniously engineered with bridges, tunnels, and siphons, it showcases Roman architectural and hydraulic expertise.
-Visitors today can explore its remains near the village of Oudna, gaining insight into Tunisia's rich Roman heritage and the importance of water management in antiquity.

 We continue our journey back to Tunis.
 As well as being a modern dynamic city, Tunis still retains its distinctive Arab flavour with colourful souks crammed with everything from crafts, household wares to spices and baklava.
 This morning we head out on foot on a walking tour of Tunis' historic medina, with its labyrinth of streets and alleyways in the heart of the old city.
 The medina contains over 700 monuments, mosques and palaces including the stunning Ez-Zitouna mosque which we view from the outside.